-Starting in Spring 2020, the IDEA Courseware Team is recommending that most courses use Canvas's New Quizzes (rather than the legacy Classic Quizzes).
+Starting in Spring 2020, the IDEA Courseware Team began recommending that most courses use Canvas's New Quizzes (rather than the legacy Classic Quizzes).
 New Quizzes has been in use in select courses at Wharton since Spring 2019, and it will eventually be the only quiz option available in Canvas.
 New Quizzes offers many benefits for remote exams, including an easy-to-use quiz building environment.

 - Need to allow students to record audio or video in their responses.

 - Link to files as part of the instructions.

 - Only need to regrade previously-autograded multiple-choice questions.

 - Would like to revise quizzes in multiple Canvas sites controlled by a Blueprint Courses template.